-The ALC/LCT and NORM classes of CDP are designed to reliably deliver nncontent to a group of multicast receivers, but each with a different set of features and limitations.
-The ALC/LCT class supports a unidirectional delivery model where there is no feedback from the receivers to senders, relying upon transmission redundant FEC coding capable of recovering missing packet content for reliability.
-With appropriate FEC encoding techniques, the transmission stream can deliver data at different rates to different receivers, thus offering the potential for multirate congestion control.
-This allows scalability for delivery of bulk content to potentially very large group sizes.
-While NORM supports the same use of FEC as ALC/LCT, it leverages Negative Acknowledgement techniques to control the senders' transmission of content.
-The advantage of NORM is that the sender need not transmit any more information than necessary to satisfy the receivers' need to achive reliable transfer.
-But, while NORM specifies feedback control techniques to allow it to scale to considerably large group sizes, it is not as massively scalable as the ALC/LCT approach when feedback is used.
-Additionally, the NORM feedback control mechanisms add some additional header content and protocol implementation complexity as compared ALC/LCT.
-The appropriate choice of CDP depends upon application needs, deployment constraints, and network connectivity considerations.
+The ALC and NORM classes of CDP are designed to reliably deliver content to a group of multicast receivers.
+However, ALC and NORM have a different set of features and limitations.
+ALC supports a unidirectional delivery model where there is no feedback from the receivers to senders.
+Reliability is achieved by the joint use of carousel-based transmission techniques associated to FEC encoding to recover from missing (erased) packets.

+On the opposite, NORM achieves reliability by means of FEC encoding (as with ALC) and feedback from the receivers.
+More specifically, NORM leverages Negative Acknowledgement techniques to control the senders' transmission of content.
+The advantage is that the sender need not transmit any more information than necessary to satisfy the receivers' need for fully reliable transfers.
+However, while NORM specifies feedback control techniques to allow it to scale to large group sizes, it is not as massively scalable as ALC.
+Additionally, the NORM feedback control mechanisms add some header content and protocol implementation complexity.

+The appropriate choice of a CDP depends upon application needs, deployment constraints, and network connectivity considerations.
 And while there are many common security considerations for these two classes of CDP, there are also some unique considerations for each.